 - Amortization of falls also helps them survive.
-It would be no use to land on feet if legs were made of concrete.
-But what if they were made of springs?
+It would be no use to land on feet if cats had legs of concrete.
+But what if they had legs made of springs?
 Then they would take most of the impact away from the body and internal organs.
 Cats don’t have springs, but their ability to flex their joints (and to time it extremely well) is the next best thing.

-- Relatively slow maximal falling velocity (known as “terminal velocity” in physics) also contributes to how cats survive falls, and quite often extremely high falls.
-When terminal velocity has been reached, it does not really matter how long it takes to reach the ground.
+- Relatively slow maximal falling velocity (known as “terminal velocity” in physics) also contributes to how cats survive falls.
+Quite often extremely high falls.
+When a cat reaches terminal velocity, it does not really matter how long it takes to reach the ground.
 The basic physics supporting terminal velocity explain that large, but light objects (e.g. balloons) will fall slower than small, but heavy objects (e.g. bricks).
 In general, smaller mammals have slower terminal velocity, which is good for cats since they are relatively small.
 Of course, this relatively slow terminal velocity is useless by itself without righting reflex and soft landing.

-There are enough reasons for cats to survive things that others won’t, thus it’s easy to imagine why ealier people assumed that cats had multiple lives, even if they meant it figuratively.
+There are enough reasons for cats to survive things that others won’t.
+Thus it’s easy to imagine why earlier people assumed that cats had multiple lives, even if they meant it figuratively.